 Since its initial launch, Coding Academy has expanded and is now being offered at three of our campus partners; in collaboration with Google, Amazon, and Capital One, we are now able to serve more than 45 students per year.
 Partnerships such as these unlock our students’ potential through access to the right knowledge and education, as well as to dedicated volunteer professionals who are invested in our students’ success.

 We had the opportunity to sit in on a Coding Academy session hosted by Capital One.
 One of the coaches spoke highly about their experience and had particular pride in three of the students, who had the highest participation rates in the group.

-We are proud to partner with companies like Capital One, which highly values expanding educational opportunities for individuals from all walks of life.
+We are proud to partner with companies like Capital One and Con Edison, which highly values expanding educational opportunities for individuals from all walks of life.
 We are grateful for Capital One’s continued investment in Coding Academy and its clear dedication to the skill development our students need for the 21st -century workforce.